svennam92/istio101/workshop/exercise-4/README.md

     > EOF
     > ```

-2. Establish port forwarding to the Kiali pod from local port 8084.
+1. Expose Kiali on the Load Balancer so you can access it over the web:

     ```shell
-    kubectl -n istio-system port-forward \
+    kubectl expose deployment kiali -n istio-system --name=kiali-external --type=LoadBalancer --port=20001
-        $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') \
-        8084:20001
     ```

+2. Grab the URL to access your Kiali dashboard:

+    ```shell
+    kubectl get svc/kiali-external -n istio-system
+    ```

+    Sample output:
+    ```
+    NAME             TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)           AGE
+    kiali-external   LoadBalancer   172.21.18.146   <your_ip_here>  20001:31374/TCP   3m52s
+    ```

-3. Click on the web preview icon and select port 8084 to access the Kiali dashboard.
-Login with the following username/password: `admin/admin`.
+    Combine the External IP and the port 20001 to access Kiali: `http://your-ip-here:20001`

+3. Login with the following username/password: `admin/admin`.
 4. Click the "Graph" tab on the left side and select the default namespace to see the a visual service graph of the various services in your Istio mesh.
 You can see request rates as well by clicking the "Edge Labels" tab and choosing "Traffic rate per second".
 5. In a different tab, visit the guestbook application and refresh the page multiple times to generate some load.